JuanruMaryGuo/RegressionReportGen/README.md

 Please download the two python files and run AIcaculator.py

+Before you run the codes, plaese make sure you have installed the following packages:
+1. SKLearn
+2. Tkinter
+3. Pandas
+4. Xgboost
+5. Matplotlib
+6. Seaborn
+7. Statsmodels
+8. Numpy
+9. Docx

-There is one thing to mention that your input file must by lined as Y X.
+There is another thing to mention that your input file must by lined as Y X.